St. John's College (Annapolis/Santa Fe): Old program

 St. John's College traces its origins to King William's School, founded in 1696.
 King William's School was founded with an affiliation to the Church of England.
 In 1784, Maryland chartered St. John's College, which absorbed King William's School when it opened in 1785.
-The college took up residence in a building known as Bladen's Folly (the current McDowell Hall), which was originally built to be the Maryland governor's mansion, but was not completed.
+The college took up residence in a building known as Bladen's Folly (the current McDowell Hall), which was originally built to be the Maryland governor's mansion but was not completed.
 There was some association with the Freemasons early in the college's history, leading to speculation that it was named after Saint John the Evangelist.
 The college's original charter, reflecting the Masonic value of religious tolerance as well as the religious diversity of the founders (which included Presbyterians, Episcopalians, and the Roman Catholic Charles Carroll of Carrollton) stated that "youth of all religious denominations shall be freely and liberally admitted".
+Later it was thought that the college was named after St John's College, Cambridge.
 The college always maintained a small size, generally enrolling fewer than 500 men at a time.

-In its early years, the college was at least nominally public—the college's founders had envisaged it as the Western Shore branch of a proposed “University of Maryland”—but a lack of enthusiasm from the Maryland General Assembly and its Eastern Shore counterpart, Washington College, made this largely a paper institution.
+In its early years, the college was at least nominally public—the college's founders had envisaged it as the Western Shore branch of a proposed "University of Maryland"—but a lack of enthusiasm from the Maryland General Assembly and its Eastern Shore counterpart, Washington College, made this largely a paper institution.
 After years of inconsistent funding and litigation, the college accepted a smaller annual grant in lieu of being funded through the state's annual appropriations process.
-During the Civil War, the college closed and its campus was used as a military hospital.
-In 1907 it became the undergraduate college of a loosely organized "University of Maryland" that included the professional schools located in Baltimore.
+The college closed during the Civil War, and its campus was used as a military hospital.
+In 1907, it became the undergraduate college of a loosely organized "University of Maryland" that included the professional schools located in Baltimore.
 By 1920, when Maryland State College (founded in 1857 as Maryland Agricultural College) became the University of Maryland at College Park, St. John's was a free-standing private institution.

 The college curriculum has taken various forms throughout its history.
 It began with a general program of study in the liberal arts, but St. John's was a military school for much of the late 19th century and early 20th century.
 It ended compulsory military training with Major Enoch Garey's accession as president in 1923.

 Garey and the Navy instituted a Naval Reserve unit in September 1924, creating the first-ever collegiate Department of Naval Science in the United States.
-But despite St. John's successfully pioneering the entire NROTC movement, student interest waned, the voluntary ROTC disappeared in 1926 with Garey's departure, and the Naval Reserve unit followed by 1929.
+But despite St. John's successfully pioneering the entire NROTC movement, student interest waned, and the voluntary ROTC disappeared in 1926 with Garey's departure.
+The Naval Reserve unit followed by 1929.